sparsh2/CS-555-Senior-Sage/README.md

 - **Reminder for medication**: The user can now set reminders for taking medication with the help of voice assistant.
 - **Timesense**: The voice assistant now has a sense of what time it was yesterday, what time it is today and it remembers where we last left off our conversation.
 - **CI/CD set up**: Completed CI/CD setup leveraging Github Actions.
 For every pull request raised to main branch, it now triggers workflows to run all tests of the repository.
-- **Login & and sign up functionality**: Authz service has been added which now supports user login and signup.
+- **Login & sign up functionality**: `authz` service has been added which now supports user login and signup.
 - **Authorization**:  `authz` service also exposes endpoints to be used by `storage` service to check for requesting user permissions before granting access to resources in the database.
 This is a requirement for HIPAA compliant storage system.

 ### Demos